dmbarbour/Sirea/README.md

         bdelay :: (BDelay b) => DT -> b x x

 The behavior `bdelay` will delay a signal logically.
-It achieves this by adding the given `DT` to the update and stability times for every `SigUp`.
 Fundamentally, the idea is to turn *straggling* updates into *future* updates: instead of an update too late, the update might arrive a little early (based on the distance between logical and real time).
 Future updates are subject to speculative evaluation, anticipation, and buffering.
 The delay can mask variance in physical latency, hiding scheduler hiccups and similar.

-Choosing too large a `DT` value has its own disadvantages: most reactive or real time systems have a tight latency budget, beyond which the quality of the system rapidly degrades.
-Also, large `DT` results in larger buffers and memory overheads.
+Choosing too large a delay has its own disadvantages: most reactive or real time systems have a tight latency budget, beyond which the quality of the system rapidly degrades.
+Further, it results in larger buffers and memory overheads.
 So developers in RDP are under some pressure to specify delays that are large enough but not too large.
-Fortunately, developers do not need to be especially precise or accurate; most resources are robust to an occasional straggler, and the window for "good enough" is quite large in most problem domains.
-In many cases, computation latencies can be entirely subsumed by communication latencies.
+Fortunately, developers do not need to be very precise or accurate; most resources are robust to an occasional straggler, and the window for "good enough" is quite large in most problem domains.
+In many cases, computation latencies can be entirely subsumed by communication latencies, i.e. such that developers only add delay at `bcross`.

 The `bdelay` behavior be applied to components signals in a complex signal type (e.g. `bfirst bdelay 0.01` to delay the first signal 10 milliseconds).
 This is why RDP has *asynchronous products and sums* for its signal types.
 But when signals become asynchronous, it is often desirable to synchronize them for an operation.
 Some operations in Sirea will implicitly synchronize: `bzip`, `bmerge`, or `bdisjoin`.
 But a behavior for an explicit synchronization barrier is also available: